raconteuria-by-claritism/Missile8964/Soliloque-License.md

 # Soliloque License as of 2022-06-06

-“raconteuria-by-Claritism” contains technologies that aims to achieve:
+“raconteuria-by-claritism” contains technologies that aims to achieve:

 1. Universal Equality
 2. Enlightened Industrial Evolution